It can be incredibly difficult to keep your dog happy if you work outside of your home or don't have a lot of time for fun after work.

-Inactivity can easily turn your dog into a couch potato who wants nothing more than to eat, sleep, and for you to rub his tummy; and that's the best case scenario!
+Inactivity can easily turn your dog into a couch potato who wants nothing more than to eat, sleep, and for you to rub his tummy; and that's the best-case scenario!

-Inactivity can also lead to boredom and a bored dog can take many forms.
+Inactivity can also lead to boredom, and a bored dog can take many forms.
 Your pet may become depressed if bored for long periods of time.

 Dogs entertain themselves in many ways and most of them have to do with chewing and destroying your home or belongings.
 Bored dogs may begin to chew, scratch, or otherwise ruin your property.

 If your pet is left alone for long periods of time, one of the best things you can do for him is to provide him with some stimulation while you're gone.

 How to Use Pet Treats to Keep Your Dogs Happy

-There are lots of things that you can do with dog treats to provide your dog with some stimulation and activity, and there are lots of products on the market to help your do that.
+There are lots of things that you can do with dog treats to provide your dog with some stimulation and activity, and there are lots of products on the market to help you do that.

-We've written columns on many different interactive and treat dispensing toys including:
+We've written columns on many different interactive and treat dispensing toys, including:

 …and many more.
-For more information on specific toys you can check out our dog toy section which we're always adding to.
-But treat dispensing toys aren't the only way to entertain your dog with pet treats.
+For more information on specific toys, you can check out our dog toy section, which we're always adding to.
+But treat-dispensing toys aren't the only way to entertain your dog with pet treats.
 You can play games with pet treats or use them to train your dog.

 Here are a few of the fun things we do with pet treats at my house.